Colloquium: Spin-orbit effects in superconducting hybrid structures: Background

-However, these forms are usually simply stated and given without any further assumptions about their validity.
-For example, in Rashba SOC there is a growing class of materials where cubic terms in {\bf p} can play an important role, or even be dominant~\cite{Alidoust2021:PRB}, while, from the above description, Eq.~(\ref{eq:DSOC}) with the Dresselhaus SOC strength $\beta$, is only relevant for a linearized BIA [001] quantum wells.
+For example, in Rashba SOC there is a growing class of materials where cubic terms in $k$ can play an important role, or even be dominant~\cite{Alidoust2021:PRB}.
+Finally, while we have here focused on intrinsic SOC, we note that extrinsic SOC caused by impurities plays a key role in spintronics both with and without superconductors, giving rise to important contributions to spin Hall effects and spin relaxation~\cite{Zutic2004:RMP}.